-Winter is finally here now that we've reached the premiere date for Game of Thrones season eight.
-Although it was a long wait, the upside is that the two-year gap between seasons just gave us more time to rewatch old episodes and dive further into possible theories about how the series will end.
+We've had a lot of mixed feelings about season eight of Game of Thrones.
+We waited so long for it to get here, which gave us more time to rewatch old episodes and dive further into possible theories about how the series will end.
 If there is one theory a Westerosi must know, it is that of Azor Ahai, aka the "Prince That Was Promised."

 In simple terms, Azor Ahai was the legendary hero who was said to have fought the White Walkers and the frozen zombie army during the Long Night years ago.
 The prophecy states that "when the red star bleeds and the darkness gathers, Azor Ahai shall be born again amidst smoke and salt to wake dragons out of stone."
 In addition, the prince was said to have a burning sword of flames, named Lightbringer, which he formed while sacrificing his wife, Nissa Nissa.

 There are many options and theories as to who the reincarnation of this hero is.
-Some include Beric Dondarrion, Jon Snow, the Hound, Ser Davos, Jamie Lannister, and Daenerys Targaryen.
+Some options over the years have included Beric Dondarrion, Jon Snow, the Hound, Ser Davos, Jaime Lannister, and Daenerys Targaryen.
 Others even believe that Azor Ahai is already deceased and was Rhaegar Targaryen (Dany's sister and Jon's father).
 However, if you recall, Melisandre used to believe that Stannis Baratheon was Azor Ahai.
-Now, as we learned in season seven, she believes that Jon is Azor Ahai, but also that Khaleesi has a important role to play.

 1. Daenerys Targaryen Is Azor Ahai